 If it seems different to the usual muscle soreness, feels unbearable, causes dizziness, or it’s lasting longer than a few days, get in touch with your doctor ASAP, so you can rule out a more serious injury.

-DOMS happens to everyone, but it can be especially nasty when you’re new to working out.
+Having sore muscles after working out happens to everyone!
+However, it can be especially nasty when you’re new to working out.
 The soreness only lasts a few days – but with a few handy tried and true remedies, you can get back to your normal life a whole lot sooner.